WantClue/bitaxe-web-flasher/readme.md

-# This repo will be changed into Archive mode very soon.
-A newer version will be released very soon!!!
+# This repo is in Archive mode.
+Use the new one [here](https://bitaxeorg.github.io/bitaxe-web-flasher)